 We will put links up to proper information sites in the future to help those interested in learning more about dissociative disorders.

-Ok, I’ve also got to admit I have had some ‘inside’ help with the formal info below because that’s apparently (obviously) not my forte, also warning, don’t be confused as we interchangeably use the term “part” and “alter” because we have different preferences but we mean the same thing.
+Ok, I’ve also got to admit I have had some ‘inside’ help with the formal info below because that’s apparently (obviously) not my forte, also so you don’t get confused as we interchangeably use the term “part”, “aspect” and “alter” throughout the site because we have different preferences but we mean the same thing.